 7. Lending and Borrowing:

 P2P (peer-to-peer) lending and borrowing platforms are one of the most extensively used applications of the decentralized finance system.
-DeFi lending platforms give out loans to individual borrowers or organizations in a trustless way- so there’s no third party interference required, and allow lenders to earn interest in the form of crypto coins on the funds they deposit.
+DeFi lending platforms give out loans to individual borrowers or organizations in a trustless way.
+There’s no third party interference required, and they allow lenders to earn interest in the form of crypto coins on their deposited funds.

 Here’s some of the advantages DeFi lending platforms offer over the traditional lending/borrowing procedure –